MSchere/portfolio/index.md

 <details>
 <summary>Head of Technology | <a href="https://onyze.com/es" target="_blank">Onyze</a></summary>
 <p>*September 2024 - Ongoing*</p>
-- Head of the IT department at **Onyze**, a Spanish company that provides institutional **digital assets custody** services.
+- Head of the IT department at **Onyze**, an industry-leading Spanish institutional **digital assets custodian**.

-- Responsible for taking technical decisions, managing the development team and ensuring the **security** and **scalability** of the platform.
+- Responsible for taking **technical decisions**, managing the development team and coordinating with other departments.

+- Leading developments from conceptualization to deployment, ensuring alignment with business goals and industry standards.

+- Research and implementation of **blockchain technologies** in the traditional financial system.

+- Reviewing of **smart contracts** for tokenized assets emissions.

 - Typescript, Nest.js, Postgres, IBM Cloud, Docker, Kubernetes
 </details>